Go Back Email Link

 • 2 tablespoons creamy peanut butter

-• 2 –3 tablespoons sweetener to taste
+• 2 tablespoons sweetener of choice to taste, if needed

 • 1 teaspoon vanilla extract